Axionlike-particle generation by laser-plasma interaction: Introduction

-Recently, the electromagnetic field of ultrafast-superstrong laser itself and the quasistatic electric or magnetic field in laser-plasma interaction have attracted some researcher's attentions \cite{Gies_2009jhep,Dobrich_2010,VillalbaChavez_13,*VillalbaChavez_14,*VillalbaChavez_2017,Tercas_2018, Burton_18, Mendonca_20, Lawson_19}.
-There are two main reasons.
-One is the strength.
+To enhance such a weak interaction, one has to either elongate the effective interaction length or intensify the interaction.
+Recently, the electromagnetic fields of ultrafast-superstrong lasers, along with the quasi-static electric or magnetic fields created in laser-plasma interactions have attracted researcher's attention \cite{Gies_2009jhep, Dobrich_2010, VillalbaChavez_14, VillalbaChavez_2017, Burton_18, Tercas_2018, Lawson_19, Mendonca_20}.
 Laboratory laser-plasma acceleration of charged particles \cite{Tajima_79, Clark_00, Pukhov_01, Shen_01} has made its success.
-The accelerating electric field can reach as highest as $10^{12}\text{-V-}\text{cm}^{-1}$ level using the available or under-construction 10- or 100-PW laser \cite{vulcan, apollon, eli, sacla, shine}, much stronger than a state-of-the-art several-hundred-tesla magnet \cite{Law_2016} (equivalent to $10^9\ \text{V}\ \text{cm}^{-1})$.
-The other is the dispersion.
-The existence of axion's mass has made a nuisance in the detectors based on ``a\textgamma\textgamma'' process because photons are massless, though the dephasing effect can be overlooked in a short interaction of the ALPs with mass much lower than probe photon's energy.
-In plasma and other material that modifies laser's field and introduces a slight dispersion term, the phase of ALP during the interaction can be tuned and matched and the signal therefore enhanced.
-Moreover, due to the ultrafast stimulating process, the created axion pulse will be as short as the laser's.
-With the help of coincidence detection, one can significantly suppress the white noise of a short pulse.
+The accelerating electric field can reach as high as $10^{12}\ \mathrm{V}\ \mathrm{cm}^{-1}$ using the available or under-construction 10 or 100-PW laser \cite{vulcan, apollon, eli, sacla, shine}, much stronger than a state-of-the-art hundred-tesla magnet (equivalent to $10^9\ \mathrm{V}\ \mathrm{cm}^{-1})$.
+With such a field strength, extremely high-intensity lasers have their unique potential in the ``table-top'' ALP search.
+Moreover, the dispersion in ``$a\gamma\gamma$'' three-wave mixing can improve the signal-to-noise ratio \cite{Lawson_19, Mendonca_20}.
+The existence of ALP's mass has made a nuisance in the detectors based on ``$a\gamma\gamma$'' process because photons are massless.
+In plasma or other material that structures the laser's field or introduces a dispersion term, the phase of ALP during the interaction can be tuned and matched and the signal therefore enhanced.
+In addition, the created ALP pulse should have the same timespan as the ultrafast laser as the stimulating background field.
+Via coincidence detection, one can significantly suppress the white noise by only taking data in a short temporal window.

+It is worth mentioning that the ``$a\gamma\gamma$'' process and vacuum light-by-light scattering and birefringence \cite{EH36, Schwinger51, Klein64, BB70} are similar in many ways.
+One of the reasons is that their Lagrangians have alike factors, although the simplest vacuum light-light scattering is a process of nonlinear four-wave mixing.
+Some detailed discussions gave their estimates of the ALP influence on the vacuum QED experiments \cite{Wilczek_87, Gies_2009epjd, Tommasini_2009, VillalbaChavez_13, VillalbaChavez_18,sacla,PVLAS_2020,Fedotov2022}.
+A kind of ALP-regeneration experiments called ``axion four-wave mixing'' were also conducted \cite{Hasebe_15, Homma_17, Nobuhiro_20} where ALP was supposed to work in the middle as the electron-positron pair in QED vacuum four-wave mixing.